Absences From School – Unexplained Absense

 Changes to legislation state that schools are now required to follow up any ‘Unexplained Absence’ in a timely manner within the same day, when an absence is unexplained.
 If contact cannot be made with the parent, contact will be made with the emergency contact/s nominated on the student’s file held by the school.
 All attempts and responses will be recorded.
 If a student reaches five days of unapproved or unexplained absences, further action will be taken in the form of contacting the Catholic Education Office or government organisations.

 As you can imagine this process can be time consuming for office staff.
-Parents can assist this process by notifying the school through Skoolbag/ or with written communication before 9.30am.
+Parents can assist this process by notifying the school through PAM, Skoolbag or with written communication before 9.30am.
 Where the absence remains unexplained a text message will be sent to parents asking for a reason for the absence.
-Parents are required to complete a Skoolbag absence form by 10.30am.
+Parents are required to complete a PAM or Skoolbag absence form by 10.30am.
 If no reply, parents and emergency contacts are called.
-If your child is absent for an extended period, please provide a note or fill in the Skoolbag app or enter the absences on PAM.
+If your child is absent for an extended period, please provide a note, fill in the Skoolbag app or enter the absences on PAM.

 If your child requires medication to control illnesses and conditions please ensure that you notify the Principal and your child’s teacher of this need.
 Permission Forms for medication can be obtained from the school office or via the school app.
 Parents should supply medication in a container that gives the name of the child, the dose and the time the medication is to be given.
 The name of the medication should also be clearly marked on the container.
 All medications are to be sent to the school office, not the classroom.
 Parents should provide a written, signed note with specific instructions for administering medication.
 Where possible, we ask that medication be given by the parents.